stolt45/-Covid-Vaccine-Scheduling-Tips/Readme.md

 # Tips for Finding a Vaccine Appointment

-After seeing a lot of folks struggling to find vaccine appointments I started to look up appointments before I was elegable.
-I'm psudo-unemployed so I figured I'd spend some time getting a lay of the land.
-I booked my first dose appointment with a couple of days of my elegability and have been successful in helping a few friends find appointments.
+After seeing a lot of folks struggling to find vaccine appointments I started to look up appointments before I was eligible.
+I'm pseudo-unemployed so I figured I'd spend some time getting a lay of the land.
+I booked my first dose appointment with a couple of days of my eligibility and have been successful in helping a few friends find appointments.
 So I figured I'd share tips I learned along the way, hopefully they'll help.
 YMMV.

 A couple of points before getting going: